Should you include your GPA on your resume?

 The answer depends on your GPA, the career field you are pursuing, and the other qualifications in your background.
 There is no one set cut-off number.

 In technical fields, employers tend to place high importance on GPA, they want to know it, and they are going to ask for it eventually.
 That's just a fact of life.
-In fields in which employers care about GPA, if you leave your GPA off, you risk employers assuming that it is very low.
+In fields in which employers care about GPA, if you leave your GPA off, you risk employers assuming that it is low (however "low" might be defined).
 (If you have a 2.7 and leave it off, do you want an employer to guess that you have a 2.1?)
 In some career fields, GPA is not as important a factor in employers' decisions.

 For graduate students, there is often an assumption that your undergraduate GPA must have been strong for you to be admitted to graduate school, and once in graduate school, strong academic performance is simply expected.

 If you are uncertain about including your GPA, seek Career and Professional Development advising for recommendations based on your individual circumstances.
-(Also see other GPA-related questions below.)
+Ando see other GPA-related questions below.

 By the time you are a junior or senior, you've generally established an in-major GPA.
-Many students have a higher in-major GPA than overall GPA; if so, that might be helpful to show — it lets the employer know your area of strength.
+Some students might have a higher in-major GPA than overall GPA; if so, that might be helpful to show — it lets the employer know your area of strength.